Signing out of account, Standby...

 - Where seeking

-This company is seeking new franchisees in the following international regions: Asia, Australia/New Zealand, Canada
+This company is offering new franchisees in the following international regions: Asia, Australia/New Zealand, Canada

 - # of Units